 Custom H.o Penzance, 31st Dec.r 1792 [*]

-The ‘military’ giving assistance are not here identified, his piece of information is not revealed until a couple of years later.
+The ‘military’ giving assistance are not here identified, this piece of information was not revealed until a couple of years later.
 In so far as the Penzance Custom House letter-books were concerned the matter was now closed … but not so.